Our firm

 15. WE GIVE NOTICE OF INAPPROPRIATE CONDUCT

-15.1 We give notice of inappropriate conduct at Pareto Securities, in accordance with designated whistleblowing procedures and regulations.
-Our whistleblowing function is intented to encourage our employees to confidentially and anonymously report, without fear of retaliation, any inappropriate conduct and is handled by an independent law firm with a duty of confidentiality.
+15.1 We are committed to identifying and addressing inappropriate conduct at Pareto Securities.
+Employees are encouraged to report concerns in accordance with designated whistleblowing procedures.
+The whistleblowing function allows for anonymous reporting, without fear of retaliation.
+Reports are handled by an independent law firm bound by a duty of confidentiality.

-15.2 Pareto Securities is required to report suspicious transactions to the authorities.
-Employees shall report potentially suspicious transactions internally.
+15.2 Pareto Securities is legally obligated to report suspicious transactions to the relevant authorities.
+Employees must report any potentially suspicious activity internally, in line with our procedures.

 16. WE HAVE RESPONSIBILITY FOR ADHERENCE TO THE CODE

-16.1 Each employee has independent responsibility for adherence to the principles set out in the Code.
+16.1 Each employee is personally responsible for adhering to the principles outlined in the Code.

-17. WE ARE AWARE OF THE CONSEQUENCES OF VIOLATING THE ETHICAL PRINCIPLES
+17. WE ARE AWARE OF THE CONSEQUENCES OF VIOLATING THE CODE

-17.1 Violation of the ethical principles set out in the Code may have consequences for the employee in question.
-Relevant consequences may be written warnings, reduced variable remuneration, reassignment to a different position, termination of employment, referral to the Disciplinary Committee of the Norwegian Securities Dealers Association (or corresponding bodies in other jurisdictions) and/or reporting to the police.
+17.1 Violations of the ethical principles outlined in this Code may result in disciplinary action.
+Depending on the severity of the breach, consequences may include formal warnings, reduction of variable remuneration, reassignment, termination of employment, referral to the Disciplinary Committee of the Norwegian Securities Dealers Association (or equivalent bodies in other jurisdictions), and/or reporting to law enforcement authorities.